Iona Tuskia

-Iona Tuskiya (1901–1963) was a Soviet composer from Georgia SSR.
+Iona Tuskiya (იონა ტუსკია; 1901–1963) was a Soviet composer from Georgia SSR.
 He composed music for various movies, such as Eliso in 1928.
 In 1943, he along with several other composers, had entries for a contest to find out what song should be chosen as the National Anthem of the Soviet Union; the contest was eventually won by Alexander Alexandrov.
 His students included composers Vaja Azarashvili, Dagmara Slianova-Mizandari and Tamara Antonovna Shaverzashvili.
+He was a recipient of the title People's Artist of the Georgian SSR.